Illinois Compiled Statutes

 provided by subsection (a) of this Section, the Department may file a

-notice of jeopardy assessment lien in the office of the recorder of the
+notice of jeopardy assessment lien in the State Tax Lien Registry and shall

 notify the taxpayer of such filing.